The gateway to Transylvania, Brasov was first documentary certified in the year 1234 A.D. under the name of Corona.

 Visit the Council House

-This is a historical and architectural monument documented since the 15th century, with approx. 3000 pieces displayed in 17 halls on the 3 levels of the building.
+Historical and architectural monument documented since 15th century, it displays about 3000 pieces within its 17 halls spread on 3 levels.

 Step inside the Black ChurchThis is the largest place of worship in Eastern Europe.

 It is one of the greatest monuments of Gothic architecture in Transylvania too.